Plushtoast/dsa5-foundryVTT/README.md

 - [Aventurian Armory](https://www.f-shop.de/virtual-tabletops/das-schwarze-auge-vtt/) - with dozens of items, weapons and armour, new special rules and predefined Active Effects [English Shop](https://www.ulissesf-shop.com/virtual-tabletops/)
 - [Core Rules](https://www.f-shop.de/virtual-tabletops/das-schwarze-auge-vtt/) - including ALL the content from the TDE core rulebook including everything you need to play lavishly illustrated and ready to use [English Shop](https://www.ulissesf-shop.com/virtual-tabletops/)
 - [DSA5-Introduction](https://github.com/Plushtoast/dsa5_introduction) - A small adventure with included characters and maps to start playing.
 Might be of use for experienced players too.
+- And many more... have a look at Ulisses' F-Shop

 As of this moment several modules are in the making.
 We will inform you as soon as they will be available.